ravenxrz/call-graph.nvim/README.md

 <img src="./pic/cursor_overlap_multi_edge.png" alt="image-20250217213038893" style="zoom:50%;" />

-At this time, a selection will be provided when jumping:
+At this time, a selection will be provided when pressing `gd`:

 <img src="./pic/multi_edge_goto.png" alt="image-20250217213125179" style="zoom:50%;" />

+Besides, this plugin will generate mermaid graph and export it to a file, you can use `CallGraphOpenMermaidGraph` cmd to open it.

 ## Installation